aufa/CssJsCombine/Readme.md

 // non bracket new line statements if (condition)
-    // do it here with 1 tabs / 4 spaces ( as a conditionallogic browser parsed)
+    // do it here with 1 tabs / 4 spaces (as a conditional logic browser parsed)

-// or multiple variables iwthout semicolon var variable=thevalue var variable2=thevalue var variable3
+// or multiple variables without semicolon var variable=thevalue var variable2=thevalue var variable3